-The Krystol surface applied system (which includes the Krystol T1 and Krystol T2 cementitious slurry treatments) was applied to the entire surface area inside of the water tanks to create a watertight tank protected from sulfates and other elements that could compromise the integrity of the structure.
+With that in mind, the team applied Kryton’s waterproofing system (which includes Krystol T1 and Krystol T2 cementitious slurry treatments) to the entire interior surface area of the water tanks.
+That would protect the tanks from sulfates and other elements that could otherwise compromise their integrity.
 Membrane systems were also applied to the outside walls as outlined in the specifications.

-Key factors in the Atlantis Construction Management Team’s decision to use the Krystol Concrete Waterproofing System were its ease of application.
-Also, the soil in hot or tropical climates found in Dubai, particularly along the coastline, contain high levels of sulfates, chlorides and other chemicals that decrease concrete’s integrity and corrode steel reinforcements.
-Unlike membrane-based systems the Krystol Concrete Waterproofing system becomes a permanent part of the concrete matrix it will not wear away and is impervious to surface damage making it extremely effective in such an environment.
-By blocking the penetration of water that can carry these contaminants and safeguarding concrete and reinforcements against corrosion, the Krystol Concrete Waterproofing System will prolong a structure’s life.
+Key factors in the construction team’s decision to use the Kryton’s concrete waterproofing system was its ease of application and that the soil in hot or tropical climates found in Dubai, particularly along the coastline, contain high levels of sulfates, chlorides, and other chemicals that decrease the integrity of concrete and corrode steel reinforcements.
+Unlike membrane-based systems, Kryton’s concrete waterproofing system becomes a permanent part of the concrete matrix.
+It will not wear away and is impervious to surface damage, making it extremely effective in such an environment.
+It also does not deteriorate when exposed to harmful UV rays, aggressive chemicals, and sulfate found in Dubai’s groundwater or prolonged heat.
+By blocking the penetration of water that can carry these contaminants, safeguarding concrete and reinforcements against corrosion, and providing waterproofing that can withstand UV rays and more, this system will prolong a concrete structure’s life.

 The result?
-Significantly reducing the amount of membranes typically required for such projects by using Krystol at Palm Jumeirah saved significant construction time and costs for the project team.
-Unlike external membranes, Krystol does not deteriorate when exposed to harmful UV rays, aggressive chemicals and sulfate found in Dubai’s groundwater or prolonged heat.
+Kryton’s system significantly reduced the amount of membranes typically required at Palm Jumeirah and saved significant construction time and costs for the construction team.

-Waterproofing at Palm Jumeirah was successfully completed in June 2007.
+In the end, the waterproofing at Palm Jumeirah was successfully completed in June 2007.